Magi-Cu

 Magi-Cu (マジキュー, Majikyū) was a Japanese manga magazine published by Enterbrain and was sold monthly on the twenty-fifth.
 The name comes from the phrase Magical Cute.
 The magazine was first published on April 27, 2001, under the title Magi-Cu Premium.
 It kept that title for three years until 2004, when it was changed to simply Magi-Cu.
-In June 2007, Magi-Cu published its last issue at volume forty.
+On June 25, 2007, Magi-Cu published its last issue at volume forty.